Modern and Contemporary Art of South Asia

 Sen, Geeti.
 Feminine Fables: Imaging the Indian Woman in Painting, Photography and Cinema.
 Ahmedabad, India: Mapin, 2002.

 Attempts to introduce feminism as a viable methodology for study of the modern and contemporary visual culture of India.
-Utilizes the representation of the female form in painting, photography, print culture, and cinema as well the self-representation by women artists to examine the transformations in the iconography of Indian womanhood from the 19th century to contemporary times.
+Utilizes the representation of the female form in painting, photography, print culture, and cinema as well as the self-representation by women artists to examine the transformations in the iconography of Indian womanhood from the 19th century to contemporary times.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.